 - 1 tbsp lime juice

-- 1 sliced thai red pepper
+- 1 sliced Thai red pepper

 - 1 or 2 sliced shisoto pepper (optional)

-- thai basil leaves to garnish
+- Thai basil leaves or cilantro to garnish

 Instructions